MicrosoftDocs/defender-docs/defender-for-iot/set-up-sites.md

 # Set up a new site

-In this article, you learn how to set up a new site in the Site security dashboard.
-Microsoft Defender for IoT uses *sites* to group Operational Technology (OT) devices located at a specific physical location, such as an office or factory building.
-The Site security dashboard allows the security site management team an overview of the most important security issues affecting your network to make quick, highly informed decisions about which security problems need an immediate response.

-Defender for IoT uses the MDE agent to identify and locate other OT and IoT devices at the same location.
+In this article, you learn how to set up a new site in the Site security page.
+Microsoft Defender for IoT uses *sites* as the basis for grouping devices that are located in an operation environment at a particular physical location, such as a factory building.
+Defender for IoT uses the MDE agent to identify and locate OT and all other devices at the same location.
 Defender for IoT adds these devices to the Device inventory, so it's recommended that you know the IP address of at least one OT device.

+The Site security page gives the security team an overview of the most important security issues affecting your network and their business impact.
+This information lets the security team make quick, highly informed decisions to prioritze and organize their response to security problems more effectively.

 ## Prerequisites

 - Review [the general prerequisites needed for Microsoft Defender for IoT](prerequisites.md).
 - Site security permissions according to RBAC requirements.
+For more information, see [RBAC permissions for Defender for IoT](prerequisites.md#permissions).
-- For more information, see [Microsoft Defender for Endpoint subscriptions settings](/defender-endpoint/defender-endpoint-subscription-settings.md). check where this link goes to??
+- XDR Tenant with Microsoft E5/MDE P2.
+For more information, see [Microsoft Defender for Endpoint subscriptions settings](/defender-endpoint/defender-endpoint-subscription-settings.md).<!-- clarify this with Belle -->
-- Microsoft Defender for IoT P2/E5 trial license.
+- Microsoft Defender for IoT trial license or a permanant license with at least one site license available.
 For more information, see [Microsoft Defender for IoT subscriptions settings](get-started.md).
-- We recommend you have IP or MAC address details of at least one OT device at the site.
+- We recommend you have IP or MAC address details of at least one OT device at the site that is discovered by MDE.

 ## Create a site